magicmonty/FizzBuzzKata-csharp/README.md

 - flexible createable Rule sets via Abstract Factory pattern

 This version is written in C# with Xamarin Studio (should be able to open in Visual Studio too) with Mono.

+The version without LINQ is located in the branch "nolinq"